Some links in this article are affiliate links, which means I earn from qualifying purchases.

 When your wrist cocks backward, it’s because your stabilizing muscle groups in your forearm have started to fatigue.
 This requires other muscle groups to work harder to pick up the slack.
 Therefore, muscles in your pecs, shoulders, and back need to work harder to control the movement of the barbell.

-With that said, I would ensure that you’re always trying to work on your weaknesses.
-So if you find your wrists not able to stabilize properly, then in addition to wearing wrist wraps, you should also implement some forearm strengthening exercises.
+That said, I would ensure you’re always trying to work on your weaknesses.
+So if you find your wrists unable to stabilize properly, in addition to wearing wrist wraps, you should also implement some forearm strengthening exercises.

 Here is my go-to circuit for forearm strengthening (yes, it’s designed for climbers, but strength athletes can benefit too):